UltraOS/UltraProtocol/README.md

 ---

 # Protocol Features And Options

 Current protocol version is defined as `1.0`.

 This section defines various options and features defined by the protocol.
 The actual way to enable/set an option is loader specific and is defined by its configuration file format.

 ### Binary Options

 Defines various kernel binary related options.

 - `binary` - (string) - shorthand alias for `binary/path`
 - `binary/path` - (string) - specifies the path to the kernel in a loader-defined format, if applicable.
 - `binary/allocate-anywhere` (bool, optional, default=false) - allows the kernel physical memory mappings to be allocated anywhere in memory.
 Only valid for 64 bit higher-half kernels.

+### Page Table Options

+Defines various options related to the page table properties set up at handover.

+- `page-table/levels` - (integer, optional, default=4) - specifies the desired depth of the page table
+- `page-table/constraint` - (string, optional, default="maximum") - specifies the constraint for the "levels" value, one of "maximum", "at-least", "exactly"
+- `page-table/null-guard` - (bool, optional, default=false) - if set to `true`, the first physical page is not identity mapped to prevent accidental `NULL` accesses.

 ### Command Line